For the second time in as many years, Ford released another spectacular

 overall appearance to the 1968 Thunderbird Saturn, but had a completely restyled front end, rear end, and interior.
 The

-a more traditional look, the front fender vents were eliminated, new wheels
+gold leather.
+The front fender vents were eliminated, new wheels appeared,

-center of the vertically divided grille.
+the vertically divided grille.

 Ford usually designed its show cars to gauge public reaction as they toured